Kai Asakura: Title reign

-Asakura faced Hiromasa Ougikubo for the Rizin Bantamweight Championship at Rizin 23.
-He claimed the championship via first-round knockout.
+Asakura faced Hiromasa Ougikubo for the vacant Rizin Bantamweight Championship at Rizin 23.
+He won via first-round soccer kick knockout.

-Asakura was scheduled to fight the former Lightweight King of Pancrase Shoji Maruyama during Rizin 24 – Saitama.
-Asakura won the fight by a first round TKO.
-Mid-way through the round, Asakura dropped Maruyama to the canvas with a quick left-right combination, and followed it up with several soccer kicks.
+Asakura faced former Lightweight King of Pancrase Shoji Maruyama at Rizin 24 – Saitama.
+Asakura won the fight by a first round technical knockout.

 Asakura was scheduled to make his first title defense in a rematch with the former Rizin Bantamweight champion Kyoji Horiguchi during Rizin 26 – Saitama.
 He lost the fight by a first-round TKO.

 Rizin Bantamweight Grand Prix 2021

 Asakura faced Shooto Watanabe in the opening round of the Bantamweight Grand Prix at Rizin 28 on June 13, 2021.
 He won the fight by a first-round technical knockout.

 Asakura faced Alan Yamaniha in the quarterfinals on September 19, 2021 at Rizin 30.
 He won the fight by unanimous decision.

 In the semi-finals, Asakura faced Kenta Takizawa on December 31, 2021 at Rizin 33.
 He won the fight by unanimous decision, and advanced to the tournament finals, where he faced Hiromasa Ougikubo.
 He lost the bout via unanimous decision, becoming the runner up in the Grand Prix.